 If the CPU needs to access data that is in the main RAM, it has to use its RAM controller.

-Access to RAM takes then typically 170 CPU cycles (the green line in the diagram).
+Access to RAM takes typically 170 CPU cycles (the green line in the diagram).
 Access to the remote RAM through the remote RAM controller typically adds 200 cycles (the red line in the diagram), meaning RAM latency is roughly doubled.

 When data needed by the CPU is located both in the local and in the remote RAM with no particular structure, latency to access data can be unpredictable and unstable.